Leilani Tamu: Career

 For several years, Tamu worked as a diplomat for the New Zealand Ministry of Foreign Affairs and Trade, including postings to Tonga (2010–2012) and Australia.
-After leaving the ministry, she became an active writer and social commentator, specifically on Pacific Islander issues.
+After leaving the ministry, she became an active writer and social commentator, specifically on Pasifika issues.

 Published works

 Tamu published her first collection of poetry, The Art of Excavation in 2014 (Anahera Press).
 Her second collection, Cultural Diplomacy, was released in 2017, following her residency in Hawai‘i.

 With Melani Anae and Lautofa Luli, Tamu documented the history of the Polynesian Panther Party in the book Polynesian Panthers: Pacific Protest and Affirmative Action in Aotearoa NZ 1971–1981 (2015, Huia Publishers).

 Tamu is a regular contributor to Metro magazine and has been published in a number of literary journals and anthologies.

 Poetry by Tamu was included in UPU, a curation of Pacific Island writers’ work which was first presented at the Silo Theatre as part of the Auckland Arts Festival in March 2020.
 UPU was remounted as part of the Kia Mau Festival in Wellington in June 2021.